Iberian Peninsula: Climate

 Regarding Portugal and Spain, this chiefly excludes the Macaronesian archipelagos (the Azores and Madeira of Portugal, and the Canary Islands of Spain), the Balearic Islands (Spain), and the Spanish overseas territories in North Africa (most conspicuously the cities of Ceuta and Melilla, as well as unpopulated islets and rocks).

-Political divisions of the Iberian Peninsula:
+The countries and territories on the Iberian Peninsula:

 Cities

 The Iberian city network is dominated by three international metropolises (Barcelona, Lisbon, and Madrid) and four regional metropolises (Bilbao, Porto, Seville, and Valencia).
 The relatively weak integration of the network favours a competitive approach vis-à-vis the inter-relation between the different centres.
 Among these metropolises, Madrid stands out within the global urban hierarchy in terms of its status as a major service centre and enjoys the greatest degree of connectivity.

 Major metropolitan regions

 According to Eurostat (2019), the metropolitan regions with a population over one million are listed as follows:

 Ecology

 Forests

 The woodlands of the Iberian Peninsula are distinct ecosystems.
 Although the various regions are each characterized by distinct vegetation, there are some similarities across the peninsula.

 While the borders between these regions are not clearly defined, there is a mutual influence that makes it very hard to establish boundaries and some species find their optimal habitat in the intermediate areas.

 The endangered Iberian lynx (Lynx pardinus) is a symbol of the Iberian mediterranean forest and of the fauna of the Iberian Peninsula altogether.

 A new Podarcis lizard species, Podarcis virescens, was accepted as a species by the Taxonomic Committee of the Societas Europaea Herpetologica in 2020.
 This lizard is native to the Iberian Peninsula and found near rivers in the region.